Aliases for USP20 Gene

 GeneCards Summary for USP20 Gene

 USP20 (Ubiquitin Specific Peptidase 20) is a Protein Coding gene.
-Among its related pathways are Metabolism of proteins and Deubiquitination.
+Among its related pathways are Deubiquitination and Ubiquitin-Proteasome Dependent Proteolysis.
 Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitinyl hydrolase activity.
 An important paralog of this gene is USP33.

 UniProtKB/Swiss-Prot Summary for USP20 Gene